-- a) The Jobs Fund will only consider applications for a minimum Grant amount of R5 million. - b) The initiative must fully be implemented within three years (36 months), - c) The grant should also be fully disbursed within this period, as should the target number of jobs/ livelihood opportunities, enterprises, and other project-specific outcomes. - d) Post this three-year implementation phase, project performance will be monitored and evaluated for a period of 2 years. - e) The amount of matched funding provided will be a key assessment criterion.
+- a) The Jobs Fund will only consider applications for a minimum Grant amount of R5 million. - b) The initiative must be fully implemented within three years (36 months), - c) The grant should also be fully disbursed within this period, as should the target number of jobs/ livelihood opportunities, enterprises, and other project-specific outcomes. - d) Post this three-year implementation phase, project performance will be monitored and evaluated for a period of 2 years. - e) The amount of matched funding provided will be a key assessment criterion.
 A minimum cash matched funding ratio of 1:1 for the private and public sectors and 1:0.5 for NPOs and NGOs is prescribed. - f) Applicants may raise their matched funding contributions from various sources, including loans, grants, own cash, and these must be allocated towards incremental project costs and not existing operating costs of the applicant. - g) Importantly, loan funding must comprise of funds directly borrowed by the applicant and/or for which it is providing security. - h) Matched funding does not include sunk costs, projected revenue from the initiative, loans repaid by borrowers or participants and recycled as new loans (in the case of lending projects).

-- i) The Jobs Fund will consider funding project administration costs and other expenditures that contribute to building the capacity at applicant or grant recipient level, but this should not exceed 20% of the total funding requirement for Enterprise Development and Support for Workseekers applications and up to 30% for Institutional Capacity Building Window - j) Existing/ previous Jobs Fund Partners will only be eligible to respond to the call if they meet ALL the following additional criteria as of 31 March 2025: - The project must have reached at least 50% of its contracted implementation period in one of their Jobs Fund-funded projects. - Performance on the applicable contracted job and placement targets combined must be greater than 50% since inception date in one of their Jobs Fund-funded projects. - The project must have reached at least 50% inception-to-date expenditure as measured against total contracted expenditure in one of their Jobs Fund-funded projects.
+- The Jobs Fund will consider funding project administration costs and other expenditures that contribute to building the capacity at the applicant or grant recipient level, but this should not exceed 20% of the total funding requirement for Enterprise Development and Support for Workseekers applications and up to 30% for Institutional Capacity Building Window - j) Existing/ previous Jobs Fund Partners will only be eligible to respond to the call if they meet ALL the following additional criteria as of 31 March 2025: - The project must have reached at least 50% of its contracted implementation period in one of their Jobs Fund-funded projects. - Performance on the applicable contracted job and placement targets combined must be greater than 50% since inception date in one of their Jobs Fund-funded projects. - The project must have reached at least 50% inception-to-date expenditure as measured against total contracted expenditure in one of their Jobs Fund-funded projects. - k) The Lead Applicant or Implementing Partner has been in operation for more than 2 years i.e. on 05 June 2025 your organisation would have been in operation for two years or more, put another way your organisation has been operating in the minimum since May 2023